Thayyeni

-Thayyeni is a village under located in the Kasargod district, India.
-It is a hilly area.
+Thayyeni is a village located in the eastern hilly areas of Vellarikund taluk in Kasargod district of Kerala, India.
+The village is part of East Eleri Grama Panchayat.

 History

 Early migration took place in 1958.
 There were about 30 migrated families in this area by 1965.
 The famine after World War II saw a large-scale migration of people from Central Travancore (specially from Meenachil Taluk) to this area.
 The majority of them were Roman Catholic Christians who had a different social and agricultural background.
 They were hard-working people, and they brought new agricultural practices to this area.
 They introduced cash crops like rubber to the local people.
 The major plantation crops of this areas since then have been rubber, arecanut, coconut, pepper etc.

 Lourde Matha Church, Thayyeni was established as the filial church of Palavayal Church in 1966.
 It was raised to a parish on 1 May 1982.
 The first Holy Mass was offered by Rev. Fr.
 Philip Murinjakallel.
 The construction of the new church was completed during the tenure of Rev. Fr.
 George Arikunnel.